HongtingYin/jarvis_data_eng_HongtingYin/README.md

 # Hongting Yin .
 Jarvis Consulting

 I am a recent graduate of the University of Waterloo with a degree in Master of Engineering and my focus was on software development and data processing when I was pursuing my master's degree.
 I'm an enthusiastic and goal-oriented engineer with a passion for software and data engineering and project-based experience.
 I'm also a detail-oriented and dedicated team player with a 'can-do' attitude while teaming collaboration.
-Now I'm working at Jarvis on projects related to Linux bash and core Java.
 During my spare time, I enjoy watching movies, traveling, and jogging.

 ## Skills
-**Proficient:** Java, Bash, SQL, Agile/Scrum, Git, Python
+**Proficient:** Java, Bash, SQL, Agile/Scrum, Git, Python, Slack

-**Competent:** Springboot, C++, LaTex
+**Competent:** Maven, Springboot, REST APIs, C++, LaTex

 **Familiar:** Scikit-Learn, Keras, Numpy, Pandas, Matplotlib